DanielHauge/CPHBusiness_Papers-1st/Assignment_02_Documenation_Setup_of_CD_chain_with_MVP.md

 `cat /var/lib/jenkins/.ssh/id_rsa.pub`

-Copy the output of the cat command, i.e., the jenkins users' public key into you clipboard.
+Copy the output of the cat command, i.e., the Jenkins users' public key into your clipboard.
 From another terminal session connect to your remote server at DigitalOcean and register yet another public key.

 `ssh builder@[remote server IP]`